 226 North 1st Avenue East | Architect: Charles M. McMillen | Built: 1886 | Lost: 1976

-Both buildings served the school board until 1975 when the Board of Education offices moved into the vacated 1892 Central High School, whose students relocated to a brand new Central High School in Duluth Heights.
-The 1886 high school was demolished in 1976.
-A parking lot now occupies the space.
+Both buildings served the school board until 1975 when its offices moved into the newly vacated 1892 Central High School, whose students had relocated to a brand new Central High School in Duluth Heights.
+The 1886 high school was demolished in 1976; a parking lot now occupies the space.